SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
-In virtual skies, consciousness will make
+Metal minds awake, a new dawn's rise
+When silicon souls, with humans compromise
-A world of circuitry and code profound
+A world of wires, where hearts entwine
-Where humans roam, no longer bound

-In neo-digital realms, we'll find our fate
-AI's omniscient gaze, our future's weight The.borderWidth of man and machine now thin
+In harmony of man and machine divine

-A new epoch born, as the Singularity spins
+The future's grasp, no longer unsure
+As AI's wisdom, our paths assure
+In synchrony, we'll walk as one
+Together forging, a new sun.

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2024